s2k/s2k/README.md

 - I'm a [Cucumber](https://github.com/cucumber) committer. 🥒

-- 🔭 I’m currently working on a project that helps accessing risk.
+- 🔭 I’m currently **looking for a new project**, ideally one that involved Ruby & software testing.

-- 🌱 I’m currently learning *Elixir*, update my Rails knowledge and take a TDD course.
+- 🌱 I’m currently learning *Prolog*, update my Rails knowledge and take a TDD course.

 - 💬 Ask me about *Ruby, software testing, oceanography, physics.
 I'll answer best I can.*